 Ms. Devine’s professional career spans a wide range of posts dedicated to education and protection of consumers, including Director of Consumer Education and a member of the Consumer Protection Board for the Town of Huntington, and consultant to the New York State Consumer Protection Board.
 She was a founding partner of a small public relations company and served for a time as pastoral consultant to the Long Island Association for AIDS Care (LIAAC).
 In 2015, Ms. Devine became a founding member and President of the Board of New Hour for Women and Children, a non-profit organization dedicated to helping women and their children while the women are incarcerated and helping the women integrate back into their community once they are released.
 In addition to graduate work at the Fordham University School of Law, studies in sociology and a Certificate in Clinical Pastoral Education from the Nassau County Medical Center, Ms. Devine holds a Bachelor of Arts degree from the College of New Rochelle and a Master of Arts degree from the C.W.
 Post - Long Island University College of Management.

 Prior to his service in the House, Mr. Bishop served as provost of Southampton College for 16 years.
 As provost, Mr. Bishop served as chief executive officer in charge of the campus's day-to-day management.
 During his tenure at the college, Mr. Bishop oversaw the addition of four graduate programs, construction of a new academic center and development of the award-winning Cooperative Education and Freshman Programs.
-Since leaving the House, Mr. Bishop has served as Director of the Center for Community Solutions and visiting professor at St. Joseph's College.
+Mr. Bishop is also a Principal with Envisioned Strategy, a Washington D.C. and Albany based government relations firm.
+He also serves as a distinguished visiting professor at the College of the Holy Cross.

 Mr. Bishop received a bachelor's degree in History from The College of the Holy Cross and a master's degree in Public Administration from Long Island University.

-ELIZABETH MERCADO, term as member expires in March of 2021.
+ELIZABETH MERCADO, term as member expires in March of 2026.
 Ms. Mercado is a Brentwood resident and is currently employed as a customer care representative for Verizon, a position she’s held for more than 20 years.
-Ms. Mercado also currently serves as Business Agent on the Executive board Communications Workers of America Local 1105, representing members in offices between Brooklyn and Suffolk County, she also serves on CWA’s National Women’s Committee.
+Ms. Mercado also served as Business Agent on the Executive Board Communications Workers of America Local 1105, where she represented members in offices between Brooklyn and Suffolk County.
+Ms. Mercado is currently a staff representative for CWA local 1101, and also serves on CWA’s National Women’s Committee.

 As former president of the Brentwood Union Free School District Board of Education, Ms. Mercado collaborated with other trustees to establish the district’s vision and goals and oversaw an annual budget of approximately $400 million.
 She is a member of the Islip Town branch of the National Association for the Advancement of Colored People (NAACP), the Coalition of Labor Union Women (CLUW) and the National Association for Latino Elected Officials (NALEO).
 Ms. Mercado received a Bachelor of Science degree in Business Management from SUNY College at Old Westbury and an associate of applied science degree in Business Administration from Suffolk County Community College’s Grant Campus in Brentwood.